 “We want to do more of it and the pupils at Pleckgate are more than willing to help.”

-Student Mohammed Ali Ashraf said: “It’s great doing this as it helps the environment.”
+Pupil Mohammed Ali Ashraf said: “It’s great doing this as it helps the environment.”

 Zaynab Karoliya added: “When you see the amount of litter we have picked up just from an hour it’s a big surprise.
 It makes you think about people who drop litter and being more careful.”

-Pleckgate’s Head of Year Seven Ms Huntriss said: “The students have loved it.
+Pleckgate’s Head of Year Seven Ms Huntriss said: “The pupils have loved it.
 The ‘Walk to School’ project came into Pleckgate to talk about the benefits of walking to school and also talked about taking care of your community.

 “That’s when they mentioned the clean-up and we were only too happy to get involved.